-Adds roughness to objects consisting of defined tabulated material (parameter material_index) using spectral synthesis and vector displacement method.
+Adds roughness to objects consisting of all tabulated materials (parameter material_index is only reserved for future use) using spectral synthesis and vector displacement method.
 Roughness parameters sigma and T controlling variance and correlation length are given in voxels.
+Random seed can be -1 to get it randomly.